aws/aws-sdk-js-v3/packages/credential-providers/README.md

 });
 ```

-`fromEnv` returns a `CredentialProvider` function, that reads credentials from the following
+`fromEnv` returns a `AwsCredentialIdentityProvider` function, that reads credentials from the following
 environment variables:

 - `AWS_ACCESS_KEY_ID` - The access key for your AWS account.